Skip to main content

 })

-To serve static files such as images, CSS, and JavaScript files, replace your function handler with a file or directory string.
-You can check out static middleware for more information.
-Function signature:
+To serve static files such as images, CSS, and JavaScript files, use the static middleware.

 Use the following code to serve files in a directory named ./public: